Creating Connection in Cincinnati

 • Share

-Failing to raise the necessary funds would result in major portions of the CROWN loop left incomplete, specifically two segments essential to fully connecting CROWN: Wasson Way (7.6-mile mixed use trail that touches 16 neighborhoods) and Ohio River Trail (4.75-mile segment that would connect the riverfront parks to the east side and Little Miami Bike Trail).
-Failing to realize CROWN’s broader vision for active transportation infrastructure would be a setback not only for Cincinnatians but for all Ohio residents cycling from Cincinnati to Cleveland.
+Raising the necessary funds would ensure the full completion of the CROWN loop, including two pivotal segments: Wasson Way, a 7.6-mile mixed-use trail that connects 16 neighborhoods, and the Ohio River Trail, a 4.75-mile segment linking the riverfront parks to the east side and the Little Miami Bike Trail.
+The completion of these key connections would bring CROWN’s broader vision for active transportation infrastructure to life, benefiting not only Cincinnatians but also cyclists across Ohio traveling from Cincinnati to Cleveland.

 The CROWN Leadership Team and Ignite Philanthropy began co-creating the vision that would maximize the private dollars needed to complete two core trail segments and make the CROWN vision a reality.
 A core part of this process was the formation of an advisory committee, including community leaders such as former Cincinnati Mayor John Cranley and Council Member Amy Murray as Honorary Co-Chairs, to recommend a fundraising strategy.
 Requesting critical feedback from community leaders and stakeholders to frame the project was a crucial step in maximizing private philanthropy.

 Ignite Philanthropy led the core stakeholders through the campaign planning process, presenting two fundraising methods that combined public and private funding.
-Through a series of meetings, the CROWN leadership team, coupled with a final recommendation from Ignite, aligned on the strategic path that would complete the full vision rather than fundraising for each segment separately, referred to as the comprehensive fundraising strategy.
+Through a series of meetings, the CROWN campaign committee, coupled with a final recommendation from Ignite, voted to pursue a strategic path that would complete the full vision rather than fundraising for each segment separately, referred to as the comprehensive fundraising strategy.

 This comprehensive fundraising strategy pursued the full scope of private funding in a single campaign.
 Through leveraging a cohesive vision of CROWN, donors were inspired to support the complete vision of the project.

-Once complete, the CROWN loop will give more than 356,000 people access to a safe, environmentally friendly, equitable option to gather and be active outdoors, and transform Cincinnati into a leading destination to live, work, and play by connecting neighborhoods, landmarks, and parks.
+Once complete, the CROWN loop will connect more than 356,000 people in 54 communities to a safe, environmentally friendly, equitable option to gather and be active outdoors.
+Thanks to the numerous people who contributed to the CROWN campaign, including the Planning Committee and Fundraising Cabinet, Cincinnati is becoming a leading destination to live, work, and play through the CROWN trail’s connections of neighborhoods, landmarks, and parks.
 We are proud to have played a part in this extraordinary project to create lasting change.